 When used alone or added to chemotherapy, this drug can help shrink some tumors or extend the time until they start growing again, although it does not seem to help people live longer.
 It can also help lower the dose of the steroid drug dexamethasone needed to help reduce swelling in the brain, which is especially important for patients sensitive to steroid side effects.

 Bevacizumab is given by intravenous (IV) infusion, usually once every 2 weeks.

 Everolimus works by blocking a cell protein known as mTOR, which normally helps cells grow and divide into new cells.
-For subependymal giant cell astrocytomas (SEGAs) that can’t be removed completely by surgery, it may shrink the tumor or slow its growth for some time, although it’s not clear if it can help people with these tumors live longer.
+For subependymal giant cell astrocytomas (SEGAs) that can’t be removed completely by surgery, This drug may shrink the tumor or slow its growth for some time, although it’s not clear if it can help people with these tumors live longer.

-Everolimus is taken as a pill once a day.
+Everolimus is a pill taken once a day.
 Common side effects include mouth sores, increased risk of infections, nausea, loss of appetite, diarrhea, skin rash, feeling tired or weak, fluid buildup (usually in the legs), and increases in blood sugar and cholesterol levels.
 A less common but serious side effect is damage to the lungs, which can cause shortness of breath or other problems.

 Other targeted therapies are now being developed and studied in clinical trials.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.